 An experiment was performed to determine the effects of elevated temperature on Sorbitol (alone).
 This was done by slowly heating a 250 gram batch of Sorbitol in a stainless steel bowl, over an electric element.
 The effects of heating were noted (qualitatively, such as appearance, colour change, smell, texture, etc) as well as quantitative changes such as mass and temperature, as a function of time.
 Key results of this testing are summarized in the graph below:

 Casting Sorbitol-based PropellantThe process of casting Sorbitol-based propellant is similar to the casting process used for KNSU or KNDX, with a few exceptions.
-Either an oil-bath may be utilized, or a thermostatically controlled deep-fryer (the method I currently use).
-If the oil-bath method is used, the bath temperature should be between 125-135 C. Instead of using shortening for the bath, I've used paraffin wax (m.p.
-50-60 C), which is odourless, non-degradable and smokeless at this relatively low temperature.
+Either an oil-bath may be utilized, or a thermostatically controlled deep-fryer (preferred method).

 Preparation and mixing of the two constituents prior to casting, as well as storage of the finished grain, is also similar to that of the KNSU or KNDX propellants.

-The casting procedure involves first preheating the oil (or deep fryer) to the required temperature, and maintaining this temperature +/- 5 degrees.
+The casting procedure involves first setting the deep fryer thermostat to the required temperature.
 Then, starting with a small amount, the powdered mix is added, and stirred often to assist melting.
 One this has melted, more powdered mix is added.
 Stirring often helps facilitate melting.
 The initial colour of the melted slurry is nearly colourless, but begins to turn off-white colour as heating continues.
 Eventually, the colour will become that of light ivory, as the whole mixture becomes fully molten, and is ready to be cast.
-Once all the powdered mixture has been incorporated into the melt, it is further heated and stirred, to eliminate any lumps that may be present.
-An additional five to ten minutes of heating will bring the slurry up to the casting temperature.
-Note that the slurry will not become fluid enough to pour.
-The consistency will remain quite thick, and must be simultaneously poured and scooped with a spoon or spatula onto the funnel, and allowed to flow into the mould.
-Immediately after loading, the coring tool would be inserted into the mould, making certain it is fully inserted all the way down.
-This completes the casting operation.
-The mixture is then allowed to cool and harden.
+If the sorbitol contains residual moisture (which is commonly the case), melting occurs quite rapidly and the slurry has a pure white, almost translucent appearance.
+Some tiny bubbling may be noticed, as the residual water boils away.
+When nearly all the residual water has been driven off, the colour will begin to change to a light ivory.

-Note -- if the colour of the slurry becomes an amber colour, this is most likely due to impurities in the potassium nitrate.
-The pH of the potassium nitrate must be neutral (6.5 - 7); impurities tend to make the potassium nitrate strongly alkaline, which leads to this discolourization.
+Note -- if the colour of the slurry becomes an amber colour, this is most likely due to impurities (such as anti-caking additive) in the potassium nitrate.
+The pH of the potassium nitrate should be neutral or slightly acidic (6 - 7); impurities tend to make the potassium nitrate strongly alkaline, which leads to this discolourization, and indeed may affect burn rate and performance.

 As can be seen from Table 2, the melting temperature of the KNSB slurry is much lower than KNSU, and no caramelization occurs.
-The cast Sorbitol-based propellant is slightly translucent, and is nearly pure white in colour.
+Cast KNSB is slightly translucent, and can be nearly pure white in colour.

 There are two significant advantages to casting this propellant over casting sucrose-based propellant.
 One is that the heated slurry does not 'freeze' nearly as quickly, resulting in a better cast grain .
 This is due to the lower temperature of the slurry, which consequently has a lower heat loss rate to the surroundings.
 Secondly, since no caramelization (decomposition) occurs, the "pot life" of the molten propellant is not limited, and thus the casting procedure can be performed at a more casual pace.